chasewnelson/OLGenie/README.md

 Call the script with the following (unnamed) arguments (in this order):

-1. The name/path of the file containing the codon results file from the OLGenie analysis.
+1. CODON RESULTS FILE: the name/path of the file containing the codon results file from the OLGenie analysis.
+This file must not have been modified, and should only contain the results for one analysis (i.e., one gene product and frame).
-2. The number of bootstrap replicates to perform (typically 1,000 or 10,000).
+2. NUMBER OF BOOTSTRAP REPLICATES PER WINDOW: the number of bootstrap replicates to perform (typically 1,000 or 10,000).
-3. The number of parallel processes (CPUs) to use when bootstrapping.
+3. NUMBER OF CPUS: the number of parallel processes (CPUs) to use when bootstrapping.
 A typical personal laptop computer can utilize 4-8 CPUs, while a high performance computing cluster might provide access to 10s or 100s.

 Thus, the format is: